-- The calculations above are done with the assumption that an increase in the number of viable cells detected by this assay is due to the proliferation and not due to the increase in the longevity of the individual cells in culture - If percent inhibition is negative, it indicates that the test compound increased proliferation instead of decreasing it - Percent proliferation values above negative control observed in the no cell control samples suggest that nanoparticles interfere with the assay in the false positive way - When comparing leukocyte proliferation in nanoparticle+PC sample use proliferation in PC2 as benchmark
+- The calculations above are done with the assumption that an increase in the number of viable cells detected by this assay is due to proliferation and not due to the increase in the longevity of the individual cells in culture. - If the percent inhibition is negative, this indicates that the test compound increased proliferation instead of decreasing it. - Percent proliferation values above negative control observed in the no cell control samples suggest that nanoparticles interfere with the assay in a false positive way. - When comparing leukocyte proliferation in nanoparticle+PC sample, use proliferation in PC2 as a benchmark.